DNS TTL Best Practices

 - Choose appropriate TTL values for different DNS record types based on stability and change frequency

-- Execute a three-phase TTL strategy for zero-downtime DNS migrations and IP changes
+- Execute a three-phase TTL strategy for low-risk DNS migrations and IP changes

 - Understand how TTL affects DNS query volume, authoritative server load, and resolver caching behavior